aronl9810/apcsa-freedom-project/blog/entry02.md

 This took me a while to realize the error.
 [Attention to detail](https://hstatsep.github.io/students/#skills) was critical here because when I rewatched the video and retraced my steps, I missed this.
 In the near future, I will make sure to carefully watch the little details I notice in the tutorials.

+As I keep tinkering, the [growth mindset](https://hstatsep.github.io/students/#skills) comes to play.
+When I make mistakes, I need to not rush to the solution.
+I need to know why in order to get to the solution.
+All of these mistakes is still teaching me what to expect with Unity, even though they are slowing down my progress.
+I also need to know that I am not alone.
+There are plenty of people who are willing to help with my issue so I will use Discord communities and Slack to ask any help if possible.

+### EDP
+Right now, we are currently [Researching the Problem](https://hstatsep.github.io/students/#edp).
+We are basically watching a tutorial and recreating it.
+Once we are done with our mini project, we will go on to Brainstorming possible solutions and Plan the most promising solution.
+This could range in adding more features like movement, guns , mechanics , etc.

 [Previous](entry01.md) | [Next](entry03.md)